azureprizm/TV_Renamer/README.md

 ```

 If automatic detection is unavailable, TV Renamer can still ask for manual split timestamps.

+In the GUI split editor, `Load Frame Preview` uses `ffmpeg.exe` to show still frames shortly before, at, and shortly after the selected split boundary.
+This is optional and only works when ffmpeg is available in PATH.

 IMDb fallback keeps episodes in season order and scales listed runtimes against the actual MKV duration: